Reviews You Can Rely On

 Weather Resistance

 So why don't you just cowboy camp without a shelter?
 Weather (and bugs), of course!
 As a standard, your shelter needs to protect you from rain, wind, and the occasional light snowfall.
 While pyramid designs are versatile enough to bear the load of heavy snow, most of these shelters are for three-season use and typically lack the structure necessary to withstand the weight of a severe snowstorm.
-While we did get snowed on pretty heavily a couple of nights while testing these shelters, some ultralight shelters provide more protection than others.
+We got snowed on pretty heavily during a few nights of our testing, and some ultralight shelters provide more protection than others.

 After years of testing, we've learned and confirmed that tents made of composite fabrics like DCF and Ultra TNT or tents made of polyester fabric hold their pitch by resisting stretching and don't require re-tensioning.
 In contrast, tents made of nylon may sag and may require you to leave your interior cocoon of warmth to get out and tweak your pitch.